 - The parking is FREE, and it’s also mostly underground and gated.
 It’s pretty creepy going into alone at night because of the closed gate.
 Send your husband down to get your earbuds.

 - There are 4 drugstores right by Ramada Plaza Anaheim: CVS, Walgreens, 7-11, and a weird gift shop/convenience store called (not kidding) A Market.
-If you’re a coupon queen or run out of absolutely anything, Ramada Plaza Anaheim is in a great location for you!
+If you’re a coupon queen or forgot to pack something, Ramada Plaza Anaheim is in a great location for you!

 - The housekeeper replaced our towels with 4 of everything every day!
 I usually have to leave detailed notes and/or call housekeeping every day at other hotels just to get enough towels to clean and dry us all off each day.
 I love seeing nice stacks of 4 towels and washcloths when I come back to the room after a long day at Disneyland!